Gooseus/goose.us-source/content/thoughts/a-purpose-for-life.md

 I've tried many times to articulate a purpose for Life without much success.
 I usually begin well enough and then find myself lost in the weeds as I realize that I haven't grounded the concepts of Life or Purpose well enough on a foundation of core philosophical terms and principles.

-Reading philosophy and listening to philosophy podcasts, I hadn't found anybody from the distant or recent past that quite hit on the points I was trying to make, and also found that being a great philosophical mind did not always correlate with being a wonderful writer.
+Reading philosophy and listening to philosophy podcasts, I hadn't found anybody from the distant or recent past that had quite hit upon the points I was trying to make, and also found that being a great philosophical mind did not always correlate with being a great writer.
 This was both frustrating and encouraging.
 I felt I had unique ideas to put forth, but couldn't quite find the right philosophical framework to build on and did not enjoy the prospect of starting from scratch, as many philosophers have enjoyed doing.

-But then I found myself with a copy of Dr. Sean Carroll's copy of [*The Big Picture*](http://amzn.to/2Bsmws2).
-I quickly got the sense that I had found what I was looking for.
-As I poured through all the groundwork of [poetic naturalism](https://en.wikipedia.org/wiki/Poetic_naturalism) I was again bother delighted and discouraged, but for opposite reasons.
+But then I found myself reading a copy of Dr. Sean Carroll's [*The Big Picture*](http://amzn.to/2Bsmws2) and I quickly got the sense that I had found what I was looking for.
+As I poured through all the groundwork of he had laid out and developed an understanding of [poetic naturalism](https://en.wikipedia.org/wiki/Poetic_naturalism) I was again both delighted and discouraged, this time for opposite reasons.
 I was delighted at having finally found a foundation for my ideas, but was sure Dr. Carroll had either reached my same conclusions or had preemptively eviscerated them.

-Yet, when I had finished the book and looked up some of his related work, I realized that Carroll had not reached the same conclusions regarding the purpose of life and had not really put up any obstacles.
-In fact, his train of thought had cleared many obstacles out of my way, delivered me to within spitting distance of my destination, and provided me a bag set of shiny new tools with which to clear the rest of the way!
-So he goes nothing.
+Yet, when I had finished the book and looked up some of his related work, I realized that Carroll had not reached the same conclusions regarding the purpose of Life and had not really put up any obstacles.
+In fact, his train of thought had cleared many of my obstacles, delivered me to within spitting distance of my destination, and provided me with a set of shiny new tools with which to clear the rest of the way!
+So here goes nothing.

 ### Life as a Whole

-First, let me say that when I describe a purpose for life.
-I am not referring to an individual life, but to the endeavor of Life as a whole.
+First, let me say that when I describe a purpose for life, I am not referring to an individual life.
 While my personal ethic and moral framework are based on the points I'll be laying out, their details will have to be an essay for another day.
-What I'm concerned with here is "What is the purpose of the process of life as a whole?".
+What I'm concerned with today is "What is the purpose of the process of life as a whole?".

 I do not believe that life is unique to Earth, and perhaps the life of Earth may not even be unique to Earth (another discussion for another day).
 Without observing life outside our planet, we can only speculate.
-However, I believe that the conclusion I reach would apply to anything we could call Life in any part of the Universe, so I will posit it as a universal truth at my own peril.
+However, I believe that the conclusion I reach would apply to any form we could call Life in any part of the Universe, so I will be positing it as a universal truth, at my own peril.

 ### Poetic Naturalism